allespin/login-register-system-python-and-flask/README.md

 - The `usuarios.json` file is created automatically on first run
 - The Flask `secret_key` should be replaced with a secure key in production
-- The system uses no external database — ideal for learning and small projects
+- The system uses no external database

----